-The new fund has two levels of grants; one for small grants of less than £5,000 which can cover 100% of the project, and a larger grant which can cover up to 50% of the total cost of the project.
+The fund has two levels of grants; one for small grants of less than £5,000 which can cover 100% of the project, and a larger grant which can cover up to 50% of the total cost of the project.

 Eligible projects should align with Liverpool BID’s objectives, including driving footfall to the city centre, improving the city perspective, showing innovation and helping to showcase Liverpool as a thriving city, ensure the arts have a future in the city, meet both sustainable and ESG objectives, identity a commitment to equality and diversity.

 Applicants can be levy payers, or non Levy Payers.
 This can include charities, CICs and CIOs committed to increasing public access to the arts.
 Organisations can include, but are not limited to, museums, galleries, historic houses, archives, libraries, agencies and festivals.
 After a successful year of funding in 2023, the funding has reopened with two funding rounds, in Spring and Autumn.
 The first deadline is Friday 22nd March at 5pm and the second is Friday 27th September at 5pm.

 “We have a long commitment to arts and culture in Liverpool and this fund is the next logical step, especially when the public purse is under so much pressure.
 Our desire with this fund is to bring animation to the city centre, to provide a gateway and access to the arts and to be part of the cultural landscape that makes Liverpool so vibrant.